-The Carroll School offers a variety of learning opportunities for students both in and out of the classroom.
-In addition to the Career Center’s internship and job preparation programming, the Carroll School has many events aimed at enhancing students’ academic experience.
-The Carroll School has 13 student clubs and organizations.
-We strongly encourage students to get involved in Carroll School's clubs and activities as well as student organizations that exist outside of the Carroll School.
+The Carroll School offers a variety of learning opportunities for students aimed at enhancing the academic experience.
+Below is a list of student clubs and organizations that sponsor programming of interest to Carroll School students.
+We strongly encourage students to get involved in these clubs and activities as well as student organizations that exist outside of the Carroll School.

 Carroll School Clubs and Organizations

 The Accounting Academy is an academic organization at Boston College run through the Carroll School of Management.
 Our goal is to provide students with guidance and networking opportunities in the Accounting and Business fields and to accomplish this goal we host numerous informational and networking events throughout the year.

 The primary goal of the AHANA Management Academy is to prepare Boston College's AHANA (African, Hispanic, Asian, Native American) students for competitive, rewarding careers in all business fields.
 We week to assist students with the art of occupational networking and etiquette, while recognizing the unique challenges that are sometimes faced by AHANA professionals.
 The organization also provides a channel for students to meet recruiters and prominent AHANA alumni.
 AMA was not created as an exclusive outlet for AHANA students, but should instead serve as a supplement to resources already available to all BC students.

 BCPC provides a venue for students to learn about the stock market with a competitive edge.
 Students will compete in a 52 trading day competition following a series of pre-competition events, with $100,000 on the virtual stock exchange, www.StockTrak.com.
 The three-five teams with the highest portfolio value will prepare a presentation for a panel of judges; teams will be judged on the quality of their presentation and investment strategy.